janhicken/rules_kubebuilder/README.md

 **IMPORTANT**: The tag `supports-graceful-termination` is required on the target in order to have Bazel allow the test to terminate gracefully and clean up the kind cluster when interrupted.
-Pressing Ctrl-C might be a source for such an interruption.
+Pressing Ctrl+C might be a source for such an interruption.
 See the example below on how to set the tag.

 The rule currently requires the test suite directory structure to be relative to the package containing the `kuttl_test` rule, like this: